Year 1

 This page will tell you what we have been learning about and all the exciting things we have been doing at Year One.
 We will update this page with exciting class news, and photos of our learning.
 Please keep checking this page to find out about and see all the exciting things that we have been doing in Year One.

-In Autumn 1, we have been learning about plants and how they grow, we have been growing our own Runner Beans.
-We have also been learning to identify deciduous and evergreen trees.
-We have been reading the traditional tale Rapunzel as well as identifying human and physical features in Geography.
-Taking a trip to our local Church to find these.
-The children have enjoyed recreating Artist Giuseppe Arcimboldo’s artwork using fruit and vegetables.
+We have been identifying human and physical features in Geography, taking a trip to our local Church to find these.
+In Art the children have enjoyed recreating Artist Giuseppe Arcimboldo’s artwork using fruit and vegetables.

-Take a look at our classroom environments.
+Look at our classroom environments!